LLM pipelines and serverless AI workflows

 Moderate

-Call tools with tight input validation.
+Call tools

 Summarize

-Compress for storage or user display.
+Compress results for storage or user display in a final, independently retryable step.

 How to stage LLM work with Inquir pipelines